Profile: Chechen rebel leader Doku Umarov

 The fate of his father, Hamad, captured several times by Russian forces, is unknown.
 His wife and child were also taken hostage, but were released in 2005 following media pressure.

-Like most Chechen rebel commanders, Mr Umarov has been declared dead on several occasions by the Russian security services.
+Like most Chechen rebel commanders, Mr Umarov has been declared dead before.

-Most recent reports suggested he could have been killed in a March 2011 raid by Russian special forces on a base in Ingushetia, in which 17 militants died.
+In March 2011, reports said he could have been killed in a raid by Russian special forces on a base in Ingushetia, in which 17 militants died, including a close aide.

 In a statement that followed the Moscow Metro bombings, he purportedly said: "To anybody who calls me a terrorist, I will just laugh in their face, be they politicians or journalists."